civican/legisinfo/42-1/bills/C-83/bill_text.md

     if the inmate, at the time the opportunity referred to in that paragraph is provided to them, does not comply with reasonable instructions to ensure their safety or that of any other person or the security of the penitentiary; or

-    in the prescribed circumstances, and those circumstances must be limited to what is reasonably required for security purposes.
+    in the prescribed circumstances, **which circumstances may include, among other things, natural disasters, fires, riots and work refusals under section 128 of the `Canada Labour Code`**, and those circumstances must be limited to what is reasonably required for security purposes.

-  **(2)** The Service shall maintain a record of every instance that an inmate has refused to avail themselves of any opportunity referred to in paragraph 36(1)(a) or (b) or has not been given such an opportunity by reason of paragraph (1)(b) or (c).
+  **(2)** The Service shall maintain a record of every instance that an inmate has **been offered an** opportunity referred to in paragraph 36(1)(a) or (b) **that the inmate** refused, **indicating the specific opportunity and any reason given for the refusal**, or has not been given such an opportunity by reason of paragraph (1)(b) or (c).

 ### Section 37.1